-Typical trail maintenance responsibilities include snow removal, trash collection, repaving as needed, and repair and clearing of debris after storm events.
+Typical trail maintenance responsibilities include snow removal, trash collection, repaving, repair, and clearing of debris after storm events.
 These tasks are currently handled by the operating entity.
-For all trails on City land, if the currently operating entity is not the City and that entity ceases to exist, the City acquires maintenance responsibility for the facility.
+For all trails on City land, if the City is not the current operating entity and that entity ceases to exist, the City acquires maintenance responsibility for the facility.
 This is a key reason to prioritize future trails, as many proposed trails are on City land and maintenance responsibilities would fall to the City if other entities dissolve.

-Relation to Existing Parks and Bicycle and Pedestrian Networks
+> Relation to Existing Parks and Bicycle and Pedestrian Networks